skookumer/nucleoformer/PROPOSAL.md

 - Examine the hidden layer to see what the model is paying attention to
 - Synthesize these findings with similar models using natural language sequences.

+## Pitfalls

+- I've already got hg19 downloaded and working, and in correspondance with the DMS mutations along with their funcitonal scoring.
+I am fully confident in being able to build a PWM model and a genetic algorithm around it, along with using the hidden layers to guide mutation.
+A potential issue is runtime, though I can put this up on Explorer/Kaggle HPC.
+- The chief issue is the plausibility of the synthetic sequences.
+They most likely confirm existing existing findings but hopefully put a finer point on it, and speak more to practical applications than to the ultimate understanding of genomic grammar.
+The DMS mutations will likely be so small that the models will miss them, but that's the point.
+- I'm thinking of this project in light of developing better encoding methods for LLMs.
+I think the problem with these models is masked prediction.
+So ideally this study would test a complimentary encoding method that better apprehends genomic grammar.
+Obviously that kind of development is a ways off.

 ## Bibliogrpahy